andyfang1105/flashbird/README.md

 Replace `YOUR_ACCESS_TOKEN` with the actual access token obtained from the authentication process.

 **URL Parameters:**
-shipmentNumber: The unique identifier of the shipment to be deleted.
+`shipmentNumber`: The unique identifier of the shipment to be deleted.

+**Important Conditions:**

+- Deletion is only permissible for shipments in "draft" status.
+- Shipments that have been picked up, delivered, or previously deleted cannot be deleted.
+- Attempting to delete a shipment that is not eligible (not in "draft" status) will result in an error response stating "Shipment not found".

 **Sample JavaScript Request:**
 ```javascript